ZhongxuanWu/HeavyRNN/README.md

 # HeavyRNN

-HeavyRNN is a focused reimplementation of the flagship autonomous experiment from [*Slow Transition to Low-Dimensional Chaos in Heavy-Tailed Recurrent Neural Networks*](https://arxiv.org/abs/2505.09816).
+HeavyRNN is a reimplementation of the flagship experiment from [*Slow Transition to Low-Dimensional Chaos in Heavy-Tailed Recurrent Neural Networks*](https://arxiv.org/abs/2505.09816).
 It simulates a random, untrained, one-layer tanh RNN,

 $$
 h_{t+1} = \tanh(W h_t), \qquad